 Information For Our Overland Trips: Visas

-The information below is correct at the time of writing and we will endeavour to update this page regularly with the latest information – but please bear in mind that embassies often change their visa requirements overnight with little or no notice.
+The information below is correct at the time of writing and we will endeavour to update this page regularly with the latest information – but please bear in mind that embassies often change their visa requirements overnight with little or no notice at all!

 To find out whether you need to obtain a visa for a particular country before you travel, or if that visa can be obtained en route – please click on the PDF download relevant to your trip below.

-Please Note: The PDF summary’s below are simply a rough guide to show you what visas you need in advance and what visas we can obtain en route.
-We will provide you with the exact requirements for your trip/s approximately 3 months before departure.
+Please Note: The PDF visa summary’s below are only meant as a rough guide to show what visas you need in advance and what visas we can obtain en route.
+We will update you with the exact requirements for your trip/s approximately 3 months before departure.
 The information below is subject to change!